akrawchyk/akrawchyk-web/src/resume.md

 Washington, D.C. --- akrawchyk@gmail.com

-I'm a pragmatic full-stack software engineer and team builder.
+I'm a pragmatic full-stack software engineer and team builder with 8+ years of experience.
 I do my best work when I'm collaborating on challenging problems. {.lede}

 ## Tech